 When I started at Crunchyroll, I joined a team of 6-8 engineers building a new subscription processing system for a subscription video on demand (SVOD) service with 2 Million subscribers.
 Building a multi-tenant system to process over $10 Million a month in credit card transactions presents a number of challenges.

-The systems being replaced were single tenant apps written in PHP having strange edge cases and known bugs.
+The systems being replaced were single tenant apps written in PHP having undiagnosed edge cases and known defects.
 A new multitenant system was envisioned to replace both systems in Go.

 A few things I did on the project:

-The weekend after I started, the website went down for several hours on a Saturday night when a new episode of a popular series went live on the site.
+The weekend after I started, the website went down for several hours on a Saturday night when a new episode of a popular series went live.
 As a member of the Secure Apps team, I was confident that the systems for which I was responsible were not the cause of service disruption.
 Nevertheless, I took it upon myself to investigate the stability issues to see if I could help other teams pinpoint the source of the problem.

 After a few hours sifting through NewRelic, Cloudwatch and access logs, I had a good understanding of the various service resiliency failures and decided that the application's stability issues could be fixed with a microcache.